 Who Are These Types of Facial Treatments Not Recommended for?

-Certain facial treatments are not suitable for everyone, and it’s important to note any allergies or skin conditions prior to your treatment to avoid potential allergic reactions or complications.
+Certain facial treatments are not suitable for everyone, and it’s important to note any allergies or skin conditions before your treatment to avoid potential allergic reactions or complications.
 Some prescription medications are not compatible with facial procedures, so it’s important to check beforehand.

 Here’s a breakdown of some of the reasons why each of these procedures may not be suitable for your condition: